-More than a company of architectural production and it is important to explore what is called No-Space, the construction, Grupo Zegnea defines itself as a creative centre, searching the fusion between art and science, the irrational spirit and physic materialization, the immaterial and the material.
+More than a company of architectural production and construction, Grupo Zegnea defines itself as a creative centre, searching the fusion between art and science, the irrational spirit and physic materialization, the immaterial and the material.
 Promoting an interdisciplinary experience where numerous arts relentlessly engage in the yearning of answering the society needs, in a non-ruled way, seeking new dynamics and non-conventional approaches, aiming not only for shapes or functions, but also the creation of a sensitive space, the emotive space.